Latest IMPACT pamphlet

 Download the full pamphlet click here.

-IMPACT publications have dealt with a range of important and relevant policy issues within the field of education.
-Some have focused on controversial aspects of current government policy, such as those by Andrew Davis on assessment, Harry Brighouse on disparities in secondary education, Mary Warnock on changes in provision for pupils with special educational needs, and John White on the relationship between aims and the curriculum.
-Others, such as those by Michael Luntley on performance related pay and by Chris Winch on vocational education and training, have been critical of new policy initiatives.
-Yet others have been concerned with the organisation and content of the school curriculum.
-These have included pamphlets by Kevin Williams on the teaching of foreign languages, Steve Bramall and John White on Curriculum 2000, David Archard on sex education, Stephen Johnson on thinking skills, Graham Haydon on PSHE, John Gingell on the visual arts, and Mary Midgley on the teaching of Intelligent Design Theory.
+Launched in late 1999, the IMPACT series has addressed the most pressing issues in UK education policy.
+Some pamphlets have focused on enduring policy concerns, such as those by Andrew Davis on assessment and accountability, Harry Brighouse on disparities in secondary education, Mary Warnock on provision for pupils with special educational needs, and Colin Richards on school inspection.
+Others, like those by Michael Luntley on performance-related pay and Chris Winch on vocational education and training, have been critical of new policy initiatives.
+Still others have been concerned with the organisation and content of the school curriculum.
+These have included pamphlets by Kevin Williams on the teaching of foreign languages, David Archard on sex education, Stephen Johnson on thinking skills, John White on what schools are for, Randall Curren on education for sustainability, and Michael Hand on promoting patriotism.

-The launch of each pamphlet has been accompanied by a symposium for policy makers and others at which issues raised in the pamphlets have been further explored.
-These have been attended by Government ministers, Shadow ministers and other MPs, by members of a wide range of organisations including the Qualifications and Curriculum Authority, the Institute of Directors, the Trades Union Congress, the General Teaching Council, the National Union of Teachers, the National Society, Politeia, Civitas and Demos, and by leading educational journalists and academics.
+Each IMPACT launch has included a symposium for policy makers and others at which the issues raised in the pamphlet have been further explored.
+These have been attended by Government ministers, Shadow ministers and other MPs, by members of organisations such as the Qualifications and Curriculum Authority, the Institute of Directors, the Trades Union Congress, the General Teaching Council, the National Union of Teachers, Politeia, Civitas, Demos and ResPublica, and by leading educational journalists and academics.

 IMPACT Editorial Board: